NivC/nivc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I research methods to detect and understand unexpected phenomena in the behavior of machine learning models as well as in scientific data.
+I research methods to detect and understand unexpected phenomena in the behavior of machine learning models and in scientific data.

 I am now a post-doc at [New York University](https://engineering.nyu.edu/), working with Prof. [Chinmay Hegde](https://chinmayhegde.github.io/).
 Prior to that I received my PhD at the [Hebrew University](https://www.vision.huji.ac.il/main/), supervised by Prof. [Yedid Hoshen](https://www.cs.huji.ac.il/~ydidh).